rootstrap/blog/content/Refactoring - Sebastian Herrera.md

 - Test after every step.
 - In practice, if you want to take larger steps, you can, but if the tests fail, then you should go backwards and take smaller steps.

-In the book they are presented within 6 different categories which may not be worth it to explain them.
+In the book they are presented within 6 different categories which may not be worth it to explain them in this article.
 Here you can find a [catalog of refactoring](https://refactoring.com/catalog/).

 **Conclusion: There is no conclusion here.**